attack68/rateslib/docs/source/f_fxr.rst

 Introduction
 ------------

-:class:`FXRates` classes are initialised straightforwardly with a given set of FX rates.
+:class:`~rateslib.fx.FXRates` classes are initialised straightforwardly with a given set of FX rates.
-The optional ``settlement`` argument is only used in conjunction with :class:`FXForwards` specification.
+The optional ``settlement`` argument is only used in conjunction with :class:`~rateslib.fx.FXForwards` specification.
 The cross multiplications to derive all FX rates from the stated FX market are performed internally.